kunia826/message-generator/README.txt

-Message Generator: Enter run the code to see a randomized sentence!
+Message Generator: Run the code to see a randomized sentence!